acdh-oeaw/Teaching_CBS4DH/lectures/git_1.md

 ### Less important actions

-The `git` command line app provides you with many other useful actions.
+The `git` command line app provides you with many other actions.
 They are not as essential as add/commit/pull/push but can still be useful:

 * `git status` lists the current repository state - all files which were modified since the last commit.
 * `git diff` lists detailed changes you made to the files modified since the last commit.